In the guide

 No such clinical signs have been reported in adult sheep.

 SBV is also associated with abnormalities in neonates and stillborns following infection of the mother.
 Such malformations are - to date - reported to include bent limbs, fixed joints, twisted neck or spine, a domed appearance to the skull, short lower jaw and brain deformities.
 The severity of such symptoms is apparently dependent upon when infection occurred during pregnancy.
 Some may be born with normal outer appearance but have nervous symptoms such as blindness, inability to suckle, recumbency or convulsions.

 It is expected that SBV will stimulate a strong immune response; as such, infected animals will be unlikely to suffer from subsequent ill effects and will not normally give birth to further deformed offspring.
-Being a relatively newly identified virus there is inevitable uncertainty as regards the precise effects.Back to top
+Uncertainty remains as regards the precise effects.Back to top